LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	that can then be processed by continuous integration servers;
 	known issue: the output of some multi-threading examples may interfere with the computation of the test/skipped/passed/failed totals;
-	you can use this script on Windows operating-systems by installing Git for Windows (which provides a Bash shell implementation and is available from
-	<http://msysgit.github.io>) and by adding the `$LOGTALKHOME/scripts` and
-	`$LOGTALKHOME/integration` directories plus the backend Prolog compiler executable directories to the system path environment variable;
 	if the script detects either a `timeout` or a `gtimeout` command (provided by the GNU `coreutils` package), it will use it to run each test set if the `timeout` option is set to a value greater than zero;